mkidson/mkidson_obsidian_vault/MSc/To-Do files/Chapter 3 (and more) notes.md

+# Redo all plots with the new long integral length

 - Small details that don't help the story
 - Don't worry too much about copying e.g. the n-lab paper
 - Be consistent with referring to elements